JoshB29/SupremeReview/README.md

 # Use
 SupremeReview relies on analyzing Court of Appeal Decisions, after extracting features from the decisions (a percentage of which were heard by SCOTUS), a logistic classifier is trained to predict which cases will be heard and which not.
 The final score is scalar between 0 and 1, where 1 represents the highest possible score of the case being heard by SCOTUS, and 0 represents the lowest possible score.

+There are two python scripts provided:
 ## SCOTUS_analysis_Final.ipynb
-There are two python scripts provided.
-The first, SCOTUS_analysis_Final.ipynb, is an iPython notebook that trains the SupremeReview classifier using logistic regression.
+This is an iPython notebook that trains the SupremeReview classifier using logistic regression.
 This script reads  a list of files that represent IDs of cases that take the following form:

     ID   label    file_location